JEP 478: Key Derivation Function API (Preview)

 The KDF class defines two methods for deriving keys:

-The javax.crypto.spec.KDFParameterSpec interface is empty, since different KDF algorithms take different parameters.
-A KDF implementation should define one or more KDFParameterSpec subclasses to describe its parameters.
+We use the empty interface AlgorithmParameterSpec because different KDF algorithms take different parameters.
+A KDF implementation should define one or more AlgorithmParameterSpec subclasses to describe its parameters.

 For the included HKDF implementation we provide three such subclasses, each representing inputs for a different mode of operation: